 When taking out the General Practitioner model, you have to select a doctor or HMO group practice from our list of doctors as your main contact.
 If your current GP is on our list of doctors, you can continue to be treated by them.

-When you opt for the BeneFit PLUS General Practitioner model, you agree to always first go to your selected GP or HMO group practice in the event of a health problem.
+When you opt for the BeneFit PLUS General Practitioner model, you agree to always go to your selected GP or HMO group practice first in the event of a health problem.
 If you require a specialist, the referral is made by your GP or HMO group practice.
 Prior to treatment, you can use the BetterDoc service to look for a suitable specialist yourself and suggest these to your general practitioner for referral.
 BetterDoc can also help in the event of any doubts regarding ongoing treatment, e.g. prior to any treatment.

 If you consult a specialist directly, without having been referred, you are breaching your obligations under the General Practitioner model.
 As a result, Helsana may switch you to the standard model of basic insurance.
 This means you not only lose your insurance under the General Practitioner model but also your discount on the basic insurance premium.